 There are many occasions in life suitable for gifting.
-Apart from the traditionally important dates such as birthdays, Christmas, anniversaries, we also like to celebrate a particular occasion, milestone, or simply express our love and gratitude.
+Apart from the traditionally important dates such as birthdays, holidays, anniversaries, we also like to celebrate a particular occasion, milestone, or simply express our love and gratitude.

 Try to remember what type of gifts left the strongest impression on you.
 Was it an expensive piece of clothing and jewelry, a book, a hand-written gratitude letter, or a surprise fun day at the beach?